 5. Are Electric Pressure Washers Loud Compared to Gas Washers?

 No. In most cases, an electric pressure washer is quieter compared to gas devices.
-This is because gas pressure washers have a higher cleaning power meant for professional use – which will also make them noisier.
+This is because gas-powered devices have a higher cleaning power meant for professional use – which will also make them noisier.

 On the other hand, electric pressure washers will have a smaller cleaning power – which means there will be less noise.
 That is to say, this does not mean that it will be completely noise-free; after all, every electric motor will create a hum.